Visitors to our website

 - When someone visits www.thebrandspecialist.com we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.
 We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.
 If we do want to collect personally identifiable information through our website, we will be up front about this.
 We will make it clear when we collect personal information and will explain what we intend to do with it.

-- We use a third party provider, Mailchimp, to deliver our e-newsletters.
+- We use a third party provider, Sendinblue, to deliver our e-newsletters.
 We gather statistics around email opening and clicks using industry standard technologies including clear gifs to help us monitor and improve our e-newsletter.
-For more information, please see Mailchimp’s privacy notice.
+For more information, please see Sendinblue’s privacy notice.

 Security and performance